 Your small business is thriving in the domestic market, and you’re even seeing new customers from all over the world!
 You’ve gone global!

-Is this the sign that your business should deliberately expand internationally?
+Is this the sign that your small business should deliberately expand internationally?

 I asked four business owners and leaders about what every business owner should know and ask themselves as they consider taking their business global.